Skip to Content

 Monitor the compost pile and make the appropriate adjustments throughout the composting period.
 Generally, the monitoring process includes observing temperature, odors, moisture, and oxygen and carbon dioxide.

-This is necessary to sustain a high aerobic microbial activity for complete decomposition with a minimum of odors and maximum destruction of pathogens, larvae, and weed seeds.
+This is necessary to sustain a high aerobic microbial activity for complete decomposition with minimum odors and maximum destruction of pathogens, larvae, and weed seeds.

 Composting Temperatures And The Energy it Creates